 What is a motorcycle MOT?

-An MOT for motorcycles is a test that is carried out once a year to check your bike meets legal driving standards.
-It’s different to a service check, which looks at how your bike is running by checking the condition of parts including the engine, clutch, and gearbox.
+The motorcycle MOT different to a service check, which looks at how your motorbike is running by checking the condition of parts including the:

 Do I need a motorbike MOT?

 Yes, you need a valid MOT for your motorbike.
 Just as with cars, most motorbike types over 3 years old need to have a valid MOT certificate.
 This means you need to get it tested once a year to ensure the motorbike is roadworthy and fit to ride.

 You can see whether your motorbike needs an MOT by using our MOT status checker.

 An MOT certificate is a legal requirement, and you could be fined £1,000 if caught without one.